vaibty/File-management-system/README.md

-# Test Report Dashboard
+# File Management System

-A unified, user-friendly interface for browsing and interacting with test logs and results from internal testing pipelines.
-This full-stack application provides a file system browser-like experience for navigating through fabricated test data, viewing file contents, and downloading files or directories.
+A unified, user-friendly interface for browsing and interacting with files and directories.
+This full-stack application provides a file system browser-like experience for navigating through file structures, viewing file contents, and downloading files or directories as ZIP archives.

 ## Table of Contents